-A.1.7.
-Business overview

-Material lines and geographical areas of business
+A.1.10 Material lines and geographical areas of business

-Lemonade Insurance N.V. has launched in the EU with Contents and Personal Liability products in Germany and the Netherlands and a Renters product in France, with a basic layer covering common perils for each specific market and a flexible way for the customers to pick and choose additional coverages as required.
+Lemonade Insurance N.V. has launched in the EU with Contents, Personal Liability and Renters insurance, with a basic layer covering common perils for each specific market and a flexible way for the customers to choose additional coverages as required.